Tag Archives: science

 Enquiry Learning Needs Overhaul, Post

 Enquiry Learning Needs Overhaul Enquiry Learning Needs Overhaul as it is not working well.
 Information needs to be presented to students in an orderly and structured way.
 Enquiry methods do not allow for this.
-Information should be pitched to children’s level of language and maturity.
-At the moment, the internet pitches whatever information children land on.
-Much […]
+Some academics and teachers include practical tasks in Enquiry Learning.
+If it is included, it has always been with us.
+Taking a…

 Enquiry Tasks in Primary Schools, Post